shikokuchuo/ichimoku/README.md

 -   [`mlgrid()`](https://shikokuchuo.net/ichimoku/reference/mlgrid.html) -
-    to generate a numeric representation of the relationship between ichimoku chart elements.
+    to generate a numeric representation of the relationship between ichimoku cloud chart elements.

 -   [`relative()`](https://shikokuchuo.net/ichimoku/reference/relative.html) -
-    to compare the current numeric representation of the ichimoku cloud chart to historical values.
+    to produce a statistical summary of the latest ichimoku numeric representation relative to historical values.

 #### Real-time